axiom-data-science/ncreplayer/README.md

 Usage: ncreplay [OPTIONS] FILENAME COMMAND [ARGS]...

 Options:
+  --brokers TEXT                  Kafka broker string (comman separated)
+                                  [required]
-  --brokers TEXT      Kafka broker string (comman separated)  [required] --registry TEXT     URL to a Schema Registry  [required] --topic TEXT        Kafka topic to send the data to  [required] --meta / --no-meta  Include the `nco-json` metadata in each message?
+  --topic TEXT                    Kafka topic to send the data to  [required] --packing [json|avro|msgpack]   The data packing algorithm to use --registry TEXT                 URL to a Schema Registry if avro packing is
+                                  requested
+  --meta / --no-meta              Include the `nco-json` metadata in each
+                                  message?
   --help                          Show this message and exit.

 Commands:
   batch   Batch process a netCDF file in chunks, pausing every [chunk] for...